How to size your press-ons?

 I do believe size 4 to be the most universal; almost all of your clients will need a size 4 as that is the tip size I ran out of first when doing extensions in the salon.

 With sizing option #4, there is zero communication between a client and yourself, and you are full-blown a production machine.
 Your client gets to just hop on and shop when you release.
-My friend Katie @nailthoughts is finding significant success with this one.
+Katie (@nailthoiughts on IG) is finding significant success with this one.
 To be fair, Katie has considerable momentum on Instagram, so she can sell ice with her logo on a winter day, and she will probably sell out.
 But still, her strategy is super streamlined.
 22 nail tips doubling up on her 2 most popular sizes, turn off her phone and paint paint paint until the release date.
 She has sold out every single time.

 Regardless of what sizing method you opt for, please charge on the higher end.
 Press-Ons can take anywhere from 45 mins to 2hrs, and you definitely want to charge for your time.
 Let’s just say a minimum of $20 per hour if you’re counting the cost of materials, your labor, and the minimal cost of running this type of biz.